20 Best Cities to Visit on a Cruise to Spain

 Puerto Banús, a glamorous nearby town with excellent marina facilities attracts celebrities and wealthy people from all over the world.
 It is a prime resort destination, a perfect playground for the rich and famous, often compared to Saint Tropez in France.

 Overall, there are so many things to do in both Marbella and Puerto Banús, and a day trip to these destinations is definitely not enough!
-However, if your intention is just to take a glance at the luxurious Spanish lifestyle, you should definitely take a tour and visit these places.
+However, if your intention is just to take a glance at the luxurious Spanish lifestyle, you should take a tour and visit these places.

 13. Cartagena

-Cartagena is an ancient Mediterranean port city located on the southeastern coast of Spain, in the province of Murcia.
-Cartagena cruise terminal is situated only a 10-minute walk from the historic center of the city, which makes it great for cruise ship passengers as they can explore the port of Cartagena on their own.
+Cartagena cruise terminal is situated only a 10-minute walk from the historic center of the city, which makes it great for cruise ship passengers as they can explore the city on foot.

 The cruise ship in Cartagena is docked a 10-minute walk from the historic center of the city, Spain

-Cartagena cruise port has had a long maritime tradition, and the entrance to the port is guarded by castles and coastal batteries dating back to the 18th and 19th centuries.
-Throughout its long, tumultuous history, Cartagena was inhabited by many great civilizations: Carthaginians, Romans, Vandals, Visigoths, Byzantines, Moors, and Christians: each one of these civilizations left behind its cultural touch, which makes Cartagena a city of diversities, a blend of past, present, and future.
+Throughout its long, tumultuous history, Cartagena was inhabited by many great civilizations: Carthaginians, Romans, Vandals, Visigoths, Byzantines, Moors, and Christians.
+Each civilization left behind its cultural touch, which makes Cartagena a city of diversities, a blend of past, present, and future.

 The most iconic landmark of the city is the Roman Theater, located in the very heart of the Old Town, only a 15-minute walk from the cruise terminal.
 The ancient theater was built between the 5th and 1st century BC, and today houses a magnificent museum where temporary exhibitions take place, as well as different tours, activities, and workshops.
-There is a fee to enter the Roman Theater (check the Roman Theater website to check the prices) and usually there is a line to get in, but shouldn’t take more than 15 minutes to get inside.

 Panoramic view over Cartagena city from the Conception Castle viewpoint